Hacienda Nápoles

 Hacienda Nápoles (lit.
-'Naples Estate') was an estate built and owned by Colombian drug lord Pablo Escobar in Puerto Triunfo, Antioquia Department, Colombia, approximately 150 km east of Medellín and 249 km northwest of Bogotá.
-The estate covers about 20 km² of land.
-Following Escobar's death in 1993, many of the original buildings on the property were demolished or reconditioned for other uses.
+'Naples Estate') is a zoo and a former estate built and owned by Colombian drug lord Pablo Escobar in Puerto Triunfo, Antioquia Department, Colombia, approximately 101 km east of Medellín and 156 km northwest of Bogotá by air.
+The zoo estate covers about 20 km² of land adjacent to Highway 60 in Doradal near its intersection with Highway 45.
+Following Escobar's death in 1993, many of the original buildings were demolished or repurposed.